-There’s a breeze overnight, causing leaves to rain down on my tent, which I of course mistake as real rain.
-I’m tuned into waking up when it starts to rain so that I can put my tent flaps down.
-Hence, I wake up quite a few times for nothing.
-I also have weird dreams involving animals grabbing me in my sleep.
-I guess my senses are elevated because of local stories.
-A bear had been grabbing food at this shelter in the past but Firewood reported that the bear had been shot at the beginning of this hunting season.
-So there’s really no reason to worry.
+There was a breeze overnight, causing leaves to rain down on my tent, which I mistook as real rain.
+I was tuned into waking up when it starts to rain, so that I could put my tent flaps down.
+Hence, I woke up quite a few times for nothing.
+I also had weird dreams about animals grabbing me in my sleep.
+I guess my senses were elevated because of local stories.
+A bear had been grabbing food at this shelter in the past, but Firewood reported that the bear had been shot at the beginning of the hunting season.
+So there was really no reason to worry.

-I have to walk until about 6:30 am before there’s enough light to proceed without a headlamp.
-The days are getting very short.
-I stop at an overlook to view the Rutland airport, lit in the valley below.
-There’s just enough light to see the contours of the surrounding mountains, plus the city lights.
-It’s really pretty.
+I walked until about 6:30 am before there was enough light to proceed without a headlamp.
+The days were getting very short.
+I stopped at an overlook to view the Rutland airport, lit in the valley below.
+There was just enough light to see the contours of the surrounding mountains, plus the city lights.
+It was really pretty.

-The rest of the morning is mostly uneventful.
-This section crosses lots of rivers and streams (all with nice bridges), following along several of them.
-This is quite a difference from the northern sections, where we mostly stayed on top ridgelines.
-We also pass several lakes throughout the day.
-Pity that it’s finally turned cooler, so I don’t feel like going for a swim.
+The rest of the morning was mostly uneventful.
+This section crossed a lot of rivers and streams (all with nice bridges), following along several of them.
+This was quite a difference from the northern sections, where we mostly stayed on top ridgelines.
+We also passed several lakes throughout the day.
+Pity that it had finally turned cooler, so I didn’t feel like going for a swim.

-We pass 2 places where “gnomes” have made multiple rock cairns.
-They’re labeled as rock gardens on the map.
-I don’t know what history lies behind the formations but it’s probably interesting.
+We passed 2 places where “gnomes” had made multiple rock cairns.
+They were labeled as rock gardens on the map.
+I didn’t know what history was behind the formations, but it was probably interesting.

-We have lunch at Little Rock Pond, admiring the newish looking shelter that sits pretty near the lake..
-Too bad it’s too early to stop.
-It would make for a nice night.
+We had lunch at Little Rock Pond, admiring the newish looking shelter that sat pretty near the lake.
+Too bad it was too early to stop.
+It would have made for a nice night.

-The afternoon brings a long climb to the top of Baker Peak.
-It affords a brief rock outcropping with decent views to the south.
-We stop to soak up a little bit of sunshine.
-My most useless piece of gear on this hike has been my sunglasses.
-Secondly is my sunscreen.
-We’re mostly in the trees and if not, it’s often cloudy.
-One of my podcasts talks about the benefits of vitamin D in helping an immune system fight COVID.
-It’s good that I’m spending so much time outside then.
+The afternoon brought a long climb to the top of Baker Peak.
+It afforded a brief rock outcropping with decent views to the south.
+I stopped to soak up a little bit of sunshine.
+My most useless piece of gear on this hike were my sunglasses.
+Secondly, was my sunscreen.
+The trail had mostly been in the trees and if not, it was often cloudy.
+One of my podcasts talked about the benefits of vitamin D in helping one’s immune system fight COVID.
+It was good that I was spending so much time outside then.

-We pass another lake at the end of the day and settle in at the nearby shelter.
-Three guys are already there so I opt for my tent.
-I love it so much!
-Some of the guys try to make a fire but it mostly just smolders.
-There’s nothing like the freshly cut firewood from last night.
-I go to bed early as the night is chilly.
-We think we can do 2 more big days at around 25 miles each so that we can finish on the 3rd day.
-This hike has gone by so fast, as I knew it would.
-We are still passing a fair number of northbound hikers…whether they’re doing the Long Trail, AT or just sectioning, we’re not sure.
-At least one said he was going to Canada.
-Brrr.
+I passed another lake at the end of the day and settled in at the nearby shelter.
+Three guys were already there, so I opted for my tent.
+Some of the guys were trying to make a fire, but it mostly just smoldered.
+There was nothing like the freshly cut firewood from the night before.
+I went to bed early since the night was chilly.
+We planned to do 2 more big days at around 25 miles each so that we could finish on the 3rd day.
+This hike went by so fast, but I knew it would.